-Ivan Mammarella (PhD) is a Senior Researcher.
+Ivan Mammarella (PhD) is Professor of Biohydrometeorology.
 His research is mostly related to biosphere-atmosphere interactions and, in particular, on measuring and understanding vertical exchange processes of momentum, energy, GHGs, other trace gases and aerosol particles between the atmosphere and different terrestrial ecosystems (forest, peatland and lake).
 He is the principal investigator (PI) of Hyytiälä-SMEAR II ICOS Ecosystem and Atmospheric stations.
 More about Ivan's research can be found from University of Helsinki research portal.

 Timo Vesala has been Professor of Meteorology since 2001.
 He has acted as Academy professor since 2015.
 Vesala’s main research fields are micrometeorology, biosphere-atmosphere interactions, biogeochemical cycles – especially carbon and water cycles – in forests, wetlands, lakes and rivers, greenhouse and other trace gases and in general mass and heat transport and phase transitions in various atmospheric and ecophysiological systems.
 His expertise ranges from cell, plant, ecosystem and regional to global scales.
 Vesala is the leader of ICOS-Finland (Integrated Carbon Observation System).
 He has run a film club with Dr. Eija Juurola since 2009.
 He has prepared a popular talk “From Vertigo to Blue velvet – Connotations between movies and climate change”.
 More information about Timo's research can be found from University of Helsinki research portal.